 A great article we have that all those new to Medicare should read is Medicare for Dummies.

-Get Coverage Because Medicare Isn’t Free
+Get Coverage Because Medicare Isn’t Completely Free

 A wide range of supplemental insurance options is still available to fill in these gaps in coverage.
 Each supplement plan will come with its own monthly costs; consider this while planning and looking for what option is best for you and your wallet.